mitmproxy/mitmproxy/docs/src/content/howto-transparent.md

 sudo -u nobody mitmproxy --mode transparent --showhost
 ```

-## Windows 10
+## Windows

-All commands will need to be run with elevated privileges.
-CMD or PowerShell should be run as Administrator.
+All commands will need to be run on Windows 10 or above with elevated privileges.
+PowerShell should be run as Administrator.

 ### 1. Enable IP routing.